How is the Dutch education system structured?

 Post-secondary vocational education and training (mbo)

-Preparatory vocational secondary education (vmbo) prepares secondary school students for post-secondary vocational education and training (mbo).
+Preparatory vocational secondary education (vmbo) prepares students for post-secondary vocational education and training (mbo).
 With a senior general secondary education (havo) diploma, you can also attend post-secondary vocational education and training.
-Mbo-courses prepare you for a specific trade or profession, such as baker, electrician, hairdresser or administrative assistant.
-There are approximately 500 courses in which you can obtain an mbo-diploma.
+Mbo courses prepare you for a specific trade or profession, such as baker, electrician, hairdresser or administrative assistant.
+There are approximately 500 courses in which you can obtain an mbo diploma.

 Mbo has four levels of study:

-• Level 1: Assistant training (mbo niveau 1) - entrance training for basic executive work;
+• Level 1: Assistant training (mbo niveau 1) - for basic executive work;

-• Level 2: Basic vocational training (mbo niveau 2) - basic vocational training for executive practical work;
+• Level 2: Basic vocational training (mbo niveau 2) - for executive practical work;

-• Level 3: Professional training (mbo niveau 3) - professional training to become an independent practitioner;
+• Level 3: Professional training (mbo niveau 3) - to become an independent practitioner;

-• Level 4: Middle-management and specialized training (mbo niveau 4) - middle management training and specialist training, after which a person can practice a profession fully independently, with a wide range of applications and/or specializations.
+• Level 4: Middle-management and specialized training (mbo niveau 4) - after which a person can practice a profession fully independently, with a wide range of applications and/or specialization.

 Higher professional education (hoger beroepsonderwijs: hbo)